Brucephalus/Textbooks/It.md

 Romania’s such movement, the Iron Guard (also known as the Legion of the Archangel Michael), was one of the most theologically-infused and violent such groups in Europe.
 Founded by Corneliu Zelea Codreanu in 1927, it fused Orthodox mysticism, ultranationalism, and anti-Semitism with paramilitary mobilization.
 Unlike Italian or German it, the Iron Guard emphasized martyrdom and spiritual purity, constructing a religious mythos around death and sacrifice for the Romanian nation.

 In 1940, after King Carol II’s abdication, Romania briefly became a National Legionary State under General Ion Antonescu and the Iron Guard.
 However, the alliance fractured in 1941, and Antonescu violently suppressed the Guard.
-The Antonescu regime continued as a militarized dictatorship, cooperating with Nazi Germany and participating in the Holocaust through pogroms and deportations of Jews and Roma, especially in Transnistria.
+The Antonescu regime continued as a militarized dictatorship, cooperating with NSDAP Germany and participating in the Holocaust through pogroms and deportations of Jews and Roma, especially in Transnistria.

 #### 6.4.2 Hungary: Arrow Cross Party and the Horthy Regime

 Hungary under Admiral Miklós Horthy functioned as a conservative, authoritarian state during much of the interwar period, but it also tolerated and later incorporated such elements.
-In 1944, with Nazi support, the Arrow Cross Party—a brutal, explicitly such organization led by Ferenc Szálasi—seized power in a coup.
+In 1944, with NSDAP support, the Arrow Cross Party—a brutal, explicitly such organization led by Ferenc Szálasi—seized power in a coup.
 Szálasi’s regime was ultranationalist, anti-Semitic, and terroristic, pursuing mass killings and deportations of Jews even as the war turned decisively against the Axis.

 The Arrow Cross government was short-lived, lasting only a few months before Soviet forces occupied Hungary.
-However, during that time it orchestrated death marches, operated concentration camps, and promoted racial purity and national renewal in line with Nazi racial doctrine.
+However, during that time it orchestrated death marches, operated concentration camps, and promoted racial purity and national renewal in line with NSDAP racial doctrine.

 #### 6.4.3 Japan: Imperial It and Ultranationalism